 Radiation therapy works by damaging the cancer cells and making it hard for them to reproduce.
 Your body is then naturally able to get rid of the damaged cancer cells.
 Radiation therapy also affects normal cells.
 However, your normal cells can repair themselves in a way that cancer cells can’t.

-TBI is radiation therapy that’s given to your entire body.
+TBI is radiation therapy that’s given to your whole body.
 Many people have TBI before their stem cell transplant.

 Low-dose TBI may be given to decrease the response of your immune system.
 If you’re having an allogeneic stem cell transplant (getting bone marrow or stem cells from a donor), your body may see the cells as foreign.
 If this happens, your immune system will try to destroy them.
 Having low-dose TBI before your transplant can help keep this from happening.